90-Day Marketing Plan

 3-touch sequence to the office manager list (those not sampled):

-• Touch 1 (Mon, week 2): "Different lunch option for your team — local Venezuelan/Mediterranean café, $175 feeds 10, 5 miles from your office."
+• Touch 1 (Mon, week 2): "Different lunch option for your team — local Venezuelan café, $175 feeds 10, 5 miles from your office.
+GF, vegan, vegetarian covered."
 Attach one-pager.
 Photo of cachapa.

 • Touch 2 (Mon, week 4): Soft.
 "Heads up — we do Father's Day office breakfasts in June.
 Want to grab a slot?"